Weno-AceUI/OpenAce/README.md

 OpenAce is a lightweight, modular base operating system developed by Weno.
 Designed to replace Android on AceUI-powered devices, OpenAce provides a secure, efficient, and customizable platform for embedded and mobile systems.

-## 🚀 What's New in 0.3 "Chocolate"
+## 🚀 What's New in 0.4 "Cheesecake"

-- **Home Screen:** OpenAce now features a dedicated, customizable home screen as the central hub for launching apps and widgets.
+- **Apps:** We've added more essential applications to make your device usable.
-- **Lock Screen:** A secure and visually appealing lock screen has been added, providing quick access to notifications and device security.
+- **APIs** More APIs for more functionalities on OpenAce.
+APIs use the WebCpp framework to run, you can use APIs to make your apps more usable to your clients.

 These foundational UI improvements mark a major step forward in making OpenAce a daily-driver-ready platform for AceUI devices.